tanij/dt-exercises/_instructions_mooc/01-welcome/course-logistics.md

 This course is the result of the collaboration of ETH Zurich (ETHZ), the University of Montreal (UdM), the Toyota Technological Institute at Chicago (TTIC) and Duckietown.

 The Duckietown platform was created in 2016 to teach the science and technology of autonomous vehicles to the master students of MIT.
-You can learn more about the history of the Duckietown project [here](duckietown-history).
+You can learn more about the history of the Duckietown project [here][duckietown-history].

 [duckietown-history]: https://www.duckietown.org/about/history